 When Christina is in the back seat of the car trying to find the mysterious smell there is an "In Style" magazine with Madonna on the cover.
 See more »

 When Courtney goes to talk to leather coat guy in the bar, she never runs out of olives in her drink even though she has been eating them for several minutes.
 See more »

 Oh Jesus!
 You're used to it, and that's, that's what's really scary!

 It smells like moldy ass is what it smells like in here!

 Wait a minute, come to think of it, I did leave some ass in the back.

 I did, about a week a ago.
 I did, it's the ass!
 It must be the ass!

 See more »

-Outtakes and scenes from the movie are shown with the closing credits.
-Also, after the credits roll, the four main members of the cast are sitting on a couch telling the audience that the movie is over, and to go home.
+The closing credits show a montage of scenes, outtakes and the 5 main cast members are sitting on a couch talking directly to the audience.
+After the credits roll, the cast tells the audience that the movie is over, and to go home.
 See more »

 Was this review helpful to you?